Investment policy statements can serve as a guide for you and your advisor.

-Typically a tool used by institutions managing significant assets, an investment policy statement (IPS) provides an opportunity to proactively define and document your investment goals and tolerance for risk with the completion of a risk assessment or questionnaire.
-They can help guide your relationship with your financial advisor, acting as a foundation and benchmark for you both as you work together to manage your wealth and pursue your financial objectives.
+Typically a tool used by institutions managing significant assets, an investment policy statement (IPS) defines and documents your investment goals and tolerance for risk.
+It can help guide your relationship with your financial advisor, acting as a foundation and benchmark as you work together to pursue your financial objectives.

 We often think of our financial goals as relatively straightforward.
 But in reality, once we consider market turbulence or our environment of increasingly complex investments, it’s rarely a simple matter.

-Going through the exercise of a risk assessment – part and parcel with an IPS – prompts you to provide a detailed look at both your comfort with risk as well as your portfolio’s ability to weather that risk.
-For example, the idea of a 10% drop in the market may sound manageable to you, but if that means your $250,000 portfolio drops by $25,000, will you still be comfortable?
-In such an event, would you be tempted to make impulse decisions or would you trust in the long-term plan you’d previously laid out?
-These are the moments in which an up-to-date IPS can serve as a valuable guidepost for you and your financial advisor.
+Completing a risk assessment when crafting your IPS will help clarify both your comfort with risk and your portfolio’s ability to weather that risk.
+For example, a 10% drop in the market may sound manageable, but if that means your $250,000 portfolio drops by $25,000, will you still be comfortable?
+Would you be tempted to make impulse decisions, or would you trust in the long-term plan you’d previously laid out?
+These are the moments in which an up-to-date IPS can serve as a valuable guidepost.

-Further, the discussions you’ll have when you develop your IPS can help you to clarify not just your financial objectives but also reveal the personal motivations behind them, including the aspirations you have for your family, career or enduring legacy.
-Defining those, in turn, makes it easier for your financial advisor to ensure your portfolio continues to support your long-term vision for the future.
+The discussions you’ll have when developing your IPS can also help clarify the personal motivations behind your financial goals, including the aspirations you have for your family, career or enduring legacy.
+Defining those, in turn, will help your financial advisor ensure your portfolio continues to support your long-term vision for the future.

 Make sure to cover these key elements when drafting your IPS.

-What is it that you’re hoping to accomplish by investing?
-What is your risk tolerance?
-This section also will detail your time horizon, contribution and withdrawal needs, tax considerations, as well as target return goals.
+What do you hope to accomplish by investing?
+What’s your risk tolerance?
+This section also will detail your time horizon, contribution and withdrawal needs, tax considerations and target return goals.

 You’ll also share your personal motivations behind your financial objectives.
 Do you have strong preferences for sustainable companies or companies whose values mirror your own?